colega/envconfig/README.md

 import "github.com/colega/envconfig"
 ```

 A fork of [`github.com/kelseyhightower/envconfig`](https://github.com/kelseyhightower/envconfig) with more features and less support for older versions.
+See [fork compatibility](#fork-compatibility) for more details.

 ## Usage